caio-henrique2006/DOC/DocMD/Cibersegurança.md

 # What defines a Hacktivists threat actor ?

 Is a threat actor that is driven by a political agenda, that breaches a system with the intent of demonstrating, propaganga, social change campaigns and fame.

+# What are security frameworks and its 4 components ?

+Security framworks are guidelines used for building plans to mitigate risk.

+1. Identifying and documenting security goals.
+2. Setting guidelines to achieve the goals.
+3. Implementing strong security processes.
+4. Monitoring and communicating results.

+# What are security controls ?

+Security controls are safeguards designed to reduce specific security risks.

+# What is the CIA triad ?

+A foundational model that helps organizations plan their security policies that means CIA (Confidentiality, Avaliability and Integrity).
+"Data protected by CIA triad".

+# What is an asset ?

+Anything that has value to an organization.